Send by email

 Completion of the onshore plant by 2018 will be "very challenging," as "there's no infrastructure, no logistics, so it will take a bit of time," Luca Bertelli, Eni's executive vice president of exploration, said in a November 2013 interview with Bloomberg.
 Project proponents, Bertelli said, are working hard to reach a final investment decision "as soon as we can."

-BG Group, Statoil, ExxonMobil and Ophir Energy are working offshore Tanzania.
-(Click to enlarge.)
+BG Group, Statoil, ExxonMobil and Ophir Energy are working offshore Tanzania. (

 An ExxonMobil executive offered a similar warning at the Gastech conference March 2014 in South Korea.
 East Africa has potential but little infrastructure, said Rob S. Franklin, ExxonMobil vice president and president of ExxonMobil Gas & Power Marketing.
 "This infrastructure will have to be built from scratch under regulatory frameworks that have yet to be implemented."